 Procrastination is yet another fabulous perk of having ADHD.
 Not all procrastinators have ADHD and not all people with ADHD procrastinate, but this is for those who do or those who have loved ones with the affliction.

 More than this I am interested in exploring the relationship between perfectionism and procrastination.

 Meditation I find self-induced meditation difficult; my mind does not quiet easily and the experience can be very discouraging and frustrating.
-Because of this, I have used many of the guided meditation videos on YouTube to help me get into a receptive state.
-The meditative state is receptive to affirmations, unintelligible wisdom, and altering perceptions I find it is the best place to
+Because of this, I have used many of the… Read more “Ho’oponopono and Meditation for Reconciliation”

 Mistah Kurtz-he dead A penny for the Old Guy I We are the hollow men We are the stuffed men Leaning together Headpiece filled with straw.
-Alas!
-Our dried voices, when We whisper together Are quiet and meaningless As wind in dry grass Or rats’ feet over broken glass In our dry cellar Shape without
+Alas!… Read more “The Hollow Men”

 John O’ Donahue’s book Anam Cara was my first introduction to Celtic Wisdom and since that time, over a decade, now I have encountered and explored many other wisdom traditions, now including, the Yoga Sutra and the spiritual teachings of yoga.
 While I appreciate and am grateful for a comprehensive viewpoint, I consider the Druidic and Celtic perspective to be my home base.
 In that light I would like to share with you Samhain; Etymology, Philosophy, Traditions, as well as a Special Samhain inspired Yoga Sequence, Shaman Music Ritual, Guided Meditation, and Samhain ASMR.